Nightro/VSBlockJumper/readme.md

 # VSBlockJumper

- VSBlockJumper is an extension for Visual Studio that enables vertical navigation over blocks of code
+ VSBlockJumper is an extension for Visual Studio that allows you to jump over blocks of code.

 ![Demo](./media/demo.gif?raw=true "Demo")